 5. SaneBox is not free

-Although it’s questionable if it’s better or worse - you are our customer, not our product.
+You are our customer, not our product.
 We will never sell your data or annoy you with ads.
-You can try it free for 2 weeks, and our plans start at $2/month - that’s not that much to ask, is it? ;)
+You can try it free for 2 weeks, and our plans start at $2/month - that’s not that much to ask for a little email sanity, is it? ;)

 1. Stop playing Tetris

 Email is like Tetris.
 No matter how fast you are, there’s always more coming, and faster.
 An average person today gets 110 emails/day.
 By 2015 it will be 125/day (a 14% increase).
 Since days in 2015 will still only be 24 hours long, something has to change – you.
 You need to change the way you think about email, and the way you process it.